cloudfoundry/cf-deployment/transition/README.md

-When you deploy with this vars-store, you will also need to use the ops-file in this directory,
+When you deploy with this vars-store, you will also need to use the ops-file located in `cf-deployment/operations/test/cfr-to-cfd-transition.yml`.
-`transition-ops.yml`.

 ### Yes, Spiff
 These tools use spiff templates